jvns/talks/lightningpies2014/slides.md

 # Where we're going

-1. WTF is a kernel?
+* What is a kernel????
-2. Strategies for getting started with kernel programming
+* Strategies for getting started with kernel programming
     a.
 Write a kernel module!
     b.
 Do an internship

-# 1. WTF is a kernel?
+# What is a kernel?!?

 # Kernels are <br> just code!